ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 To fix this, you will need to figure out a way to handle test data.
 In this workshop, the suggested approach is this.

 Create another "permanent" SQL Server instance using Docker.
 Run the migrations before every test run (not every test) to get the database tables in place.
-And then, inside each test, add the data required for that specific test.
-And to make sure that the test data doesn't cause problems in other tests, you will wrap a database transaction around the test.
-This will make sure that any data that is added to it, is rolled back at the end, leaving the database in a prinstine condition.
+Then, inside each test, add the data required for that specific test.
+To make sure that the test data doesn't cause problems in other tests, you will wrap a database transaction around the test.
+This will make sure that any data that is added is rolled back at the end, leaving the database in a pristine condition.

-There are however a few things that needs to be set up for this to work.
+There are, however, a few things that need to be set up for this to work.

 First of all, you need to set up a new SQL Server Docker container.
 This is quite easily done by running the following command